Guide to the Library

 More information about using the library is available on our How Do I page.

 We have 27 group study rooms available in the library.
 Groups of two or more law students may reserve a room.
 Study rooms can be checked out for up to three hours per group member.
-You can reserve a room up to a week in advance or ask for help at the Circulation Desk.
+Go online to reserve a room up to a week in advance.
+Be sure to include names for all members of your group in the reservation.

 We have copies of all required textbooks for every law school class.
 They are available for 3 hour checkout from the Circulation Desk.